top of page

 IT ALL BEGAN ON Mackinac Island in 1887

-Karen Ann Murdick, a fourth-generation confectioner, grew up steeped in this legacy.
-As a child, she watched with wide eyes as her father, Francis, brought each batch of fudge to life.
-The sounds, the smells, the steady rhythm of the process sparked a sense of wonder that would shape her future.
-What began as childhood fascination turned into a deep respect for her family’s heritage and eventually a calling of her own.
+Karen Ann Murdick—one of Francis’s eight children—grew up steeped in this legacy, watching with wide eyes as her father brought each batch of fudge to life.
+The sounds, scents, and rhythm of the process sparked a sense of wonder that would shape her future.
+What began as childhood fascination turned into a deep pride in her family’s heritage—and, eventually, a calling of her own.

 506606147_3243833085755179_2191556460180403163_n.jpg